-Being Realistic When Looking for a Fulfilling Career
+The Myth of the ‘Dream Job’: How to Be Realistic When Looking for a Fulfilling Career

 fulfilling career

 There is no shortage of career advice articles telling you to just chase your dream career and actualise your true potential.
-If I allow myself to be snarky, I can dismiss these motivational pieces as saccharine and merely relying on platitudes that are of no practical value.
-On the other hand, an optimistic and anti-cynical side to me can recognise that maybe some people benefit from these encouraging career advice pieces.
+If I allow myself to be snarky, I can dismiss these motivational pieces as saccharine and as relying on platitudes that are of no practical value.
+On the other hand, my optimistic and anti-cynical side can recognise that maybe some people benefit from these encouraging career advice pieces.
 I, for one, hope to be impactful when writing any career-related content, but that would be for the reader to judge.
 I do genuinely believe, as many career writers also opine, that one should not waste any time in pursuing a meaningful career.
 However, I find the issue with a lot of advice given on this topic – and the subsequent following of this advice – is that there is a lack of realism.
 When pursuing a fulfilling career, whatever it may be, it’s important to maintain realism for a variety of reasons.

 There are different ways that you can discover or get a hint of your desired career.
 Understanding your personality type, for example, may sow the seeds of that fulfilling future, as might the pursuit of a hobby or personal project, or through having a consistent passion in life.
 It’s common to think that there is a perfect career out there for everyone, just as there is a perfect partner for everyone, but it may be more sensible to think of fulfilling careers as those that are most suitable to the individual, rather than interpret them as an ideal, as an unattainable standard of perfectness (in reality, it is rare – perhaps impossible – to land a career that is perfect in the truest sense, in that the career is fine-tuned to have every aspect one could possibly desire in a career).